jasonraimondi/jasonraimondi.com/content/posts/003_build-a-php72-app-using-docker.md

-+++
+---
-title = "Building a PHP7.2 + Nginx application using Docker" slug = "build-a-php72-app-using-docker"
+categories:
-date = 2017-08-23
+- backend
-description = "The goal of this is to have a working development and production build for a PHP7.2 Application using Nginx as our web server." tags = [
+- ops
-    "php",
+comments: true
-    "nginx",
+date: "2017-08-23T00:00:00-07:00"
-    "docker",
+description: The goal of this is to have a working development and production build for a PHP7.2 Application using Nginx as our web server.
-]
+slug: build-a-php72-app-using-docker
-categories = [
+tags:
-    "backend",
+- php
-    "ops",
+- nginx
-]
+- docker
-comments = true
+title: Building a PHP7.2 + Nginx application using Docker
-+++
+---

 A sample project is available on Github at [https://github.com/jasonraimondi/post-docker-php-nginx](https://github.com/jasonraimondi/post-docker-php-nginx)